YahooArchive/mojito/docs/dev_guide/code_exs/binding_events.rst

         };
       }, '0.0.1', {requires: ['yql']});

 #.
-To create the binder for click events and invoke the ``index`` function of the controller, create the file ``binders/index.js`` with the following:
+To create the binder for click events and invoke the ``index`` function of the controller, replace the code in ``binders/index.js``
+   with the following:

    .. code-block:: javascript